“O SON OF SPIRIT! Noble have I created thee, yet thou hast abased thyself. Rise then unto that for which thou wast created.”

 There are without doubt people who I have actively tried to avoid in my life who were hurting in some way that I couldn’t identify.
 I know for certain that doing so isn’t the answer, but how does one maintain their own nobility in face of the threat of oppressors?
 How many oppressors do you know who weren’t once victims of oppression?
 How does one slow, stop and heal from such cycles of violence?

-I have made it a point to actively trying to stretch myself socially to engage, develop and maintain close friendships with people who I may not have been attracted to initially without actively trying to see the nobility in all who cross my path.
+I have made it a point to actively try to stretch myself socially to engage, develop and maintain close friendships with people who I may not have been attracted to initially without actively trying to see the nobility in all who cross my path.
 This stretching requires for me to put aside my assumptions about how things “should” be said or done, and wipe clean from my heart poisonous habits such as assuming the worst or engaging people with suspicion regarding their motives just because they engage the universe differently than I do.
-Thus far, I have had very few negative experiences in doing so…relatively safe, and very fruitful.
+Thus far, I have had very few negative experiences in doing so… relatively safe, and very fruitful.